imixs/imixs-saga/README.md

     GET = http://localhost/workflow/rest-service/workflow/workitem/[UNIQUEID]

-To change the status of a process instance you simply need ot post uniqueid together with the next workflow activity defined by your workflow model
+To change the status of a process instance you simply need to post uniqueid together with the next workflow activity defined by your workflow model

     POST = http://localhost/workflow/rest-service/workflow/workitem/[UNIQUEID]